 The eight lifecycle plays we have covered so far outline the ideal path to customer growth and retention.
 However, the reality of Customer Success is that the journey rarely goes perfectly according to plan.
 The "messy middle" is full of unpredictable variables.
 Champions leave for new jobs, and despite your best efforts, some customers will inevitably decide to cancel.

-When these disruptions occur, you cannot rely on ad-hoc, heroic efforts.
-You must have standardized supporting processes in place so that your team views the customer experience as a predictable, whole-company endeavor.
-The two most critical supporting plays you must deploy are the Key Contact Change Play and the Offboarding Play.
+When these disruptions occur, ad-hoc heroic efforts are not enough.
+Teams need standardized supporting processes that treat the customer experience as a predictable, whole-company endeavor.
+The two most critical supporting plays are the Key Contact Change Play and the Offboarding Play.

 When your primary champion or executive sponsor leaves their role, your account immediately enters a state of high risk.
 However, a Key Contact Change is often a massive, missed opportunity.
 When managed correctly, you can engage the new contact seamlessly, manage their expectations, and turn them into your next powerful advocate for long-term loyalty.